Zero Project Conference 2020: Accessibility User Guide

 If you would like to use your laptops or other assistive technology to follow the presentations in the sessions, you can find them online before and during the Conference at https://conference.zeroproject.org/presentations/ (coming soon).
 There may be some presentations we cannot share for technical or other reasons, but this will be clearly indicated online.

 If at any point you would like to take a break from the main conference rooms, you can continue to watch all the sessions in the main conference room (M1) streamed live on the main Zero Project website: zeroproject.org.
 The live stream includes captioning and International Sign.

 Sessions in all three conference rooms (M1, M2, and M3) are captioned in English on large screens at the front of the room.

-International Sign interpreters will cover all sessions in the main conference room (M1) and other sessions in M2 and M3 on request.
+International Sign interpreters will cover all sessions in the main conference room (M1) and other selected sessions in M2 and M3.
 The International Sign interpreters will stand on the right-hand side of the podium at the front of the room and will be visible on screens in all the conference rooms.